 Obtaining a Permit Application

-If the material does not meet the above conditions, shippers may need a permit.
-Shippers may obtain an application for a permit (VS Form 16-3):
+If the material does not meet the above conditions, the recipient may need a permit.
+The recipient may obtain an application for a permit (VS Form 16-3):

 Additional information on application submission and payment is available at the Organisms and Vectors web page.